John Michael McDonagh is a busy man.

 I hate everything that is going on with the US elections where you’ve got a choice between someone who is corrupt and someone who is corrupt and racist.
 What a great democracy that is, though ours is not much better.

 It’s more of an anti-authoritarian thing, which kind of fits into the whole 70s cop vibe of this film, with all these mavericks going out on a limb.
-It’s take no prisoners sort of comedy.
+It’s a take no prisoners sort of comedy.
 It’s not just against authority either, it’s against everybody and every constraint whether political correctness or anything else.

 “Comic book films are kids movies.
 Let’s just come out and say it, they are kids movies”